2023 Bank Day Scholarship Program

 - Bank hosts send reminders to schools about the program

-- Bank hosts work on plans for virtual/in-person gatherings and any supplemental resources they will provide
+- Bank hosts work on plans for in-person/virtual gatherings and any supplemental resources they will provide

-- Beginning March 14th – Banks host virtual or in-person gatherings for students and can send supplemental resources to registered students (see below for more information)
+- Beginning March 13th – Banks host in-person or virtual gatherings for students and can send supplemental resources to registered students (see below for more information)

 - By the end of April - Honorable Mention and Regional winners will be announced